brighten/SIGCOMM2014/scripts/generate_programs/README.md

 ## Output

 The script downloads the spreadsheet and produces one file in `web/include/program` for each sheet.
-For example if the Google spreadsheet contains sheets `sigcomm` and `hotsdn` then the script will write files `web/include/program/sigcomm.php` and ``web/include/program/hotsdn.php`.
+For example if the Google spreadsheet contains sheets named `sigcomm` and `hotsdn` then the script will write files `web/include/program/sigcomm.php` and `web/include/program/hotsdn.php`.
 Those files are in turn included in the web page; for example inside `web/program.php` (the program for the main conference) you will find the following:
 ```
 <?php
     include ("include/program/sigcomm.php");
 ?>
 ```

-## Installing `session-generator`
+## Install dependencies

+You will need to install several software packages.

 On a Mac running Macports:
 ```
+sudo port select --set python python27
+sudo port select --set pip pip27
 sudo port install py27-jinja2
 ```
 gspread should already be installed.